syncfusion-content/install-docs/Common/Essential-Studio/Assembly-Information.md

 ![](Documentation-Setup_images/Assembly-Description_img1.png)

-In the License setup, licensed Syncfusion assemblies will be shipped and there will be no information regarding **LR** in the File description.
+In the License setup, licensed Syncfusion assemblies will be shipped and **LR** information will not be shown in the File description.

 **Example:** Syncfusion.SfBarcode.XForms